in-c0/Intro-to-AI/docs/README.md

 ## 4. [Reinforcement Learning](#4-reinforcement-learning)

 Reinforcement Learning (RL) is a type of machine learning where an agent learns by **interacting with its environment**.
-Unlike supervised learning, where the agent learns from labeled data, RL involves learning from the consequences of its actions, without explicit instructions from a teacher.
+Unlike supervised learning, where the agent learns from labeled data, RL involves learning from the consequences of its actions, without explicit instructions.
 The agent must figure out the best actions to take through trial and error, guided by a system of **rewards** and **punishments**.

 #### Key Characteristics:
 - **No explicit instructor**: The agent is not directly told what to do but instead learns by observing the results of its actions.